s1ntaxe770r/terraform-provider-payments/README.md

 ![demo](./tf.jpeg)

-trying to avoid doxing myself so if you really want to see this work you could just ask me for a demo
+trying to avoid doxing myself so if you really want to see this work you could just ask me for a demo.